 These and many other conversations gave us much to think about as we drove often long distances between each scheduled stop.
 And in the evening we'd think about them again, as we transcribed, edited and posted the conversations on our blog.

-By the end of tour it felt like we'd learned something.
+By the end of the tour it felt like we'd learned something.
 The conversations took us beneath the surface of our divide to the deeper currents, where it was possible to see how we might move forward.
 Here are three of our most important insights:

 It’s about relationship.
 Yes, our economic, social and political divisions are real.
 But they’re symptoms of a deeper cause: Our disconnection from one another.
 For various reasons and in various ways, we’ve all retreated inside bubbles too small for today’s complex, challenging and interconnected world.
 More than ever, we need to ‘pop our bubbles’ to expand our connections and perspectives.